 The potential for sales of substantial amounts of our common stock, or "equity overhang," could adversely affect the market price of our common stock.
-Upon completion of this offering, shares of our common stock will be outstanding.
-Of these shares, shares sold in this offering or sold in our public offering in 2000 will be freely tradable without restriction or further registration under the Securities Act, except for shares held or purchased by persons considered to be our "affiliates" or acting as "underwriters," as those terms are defined under the Securities Act.
+Upon completion of this offering, 7,505,992 shares of our common stock will be outstanding.
+Of these shares, 5,908,471 shares will be freely tradable without restriction or further registration under the Securities Act, except for shares held or purchased by persons considered to be our "affiliates" or acting as

+"underwriters," as those terms are defined under the Securities Act.
 The remaining 1,597,521 shares of our common stock outstanding and held by existing stockholders will be considered "restricted securities" under the Securities Act and eligible for sale in compliance with Rule 144.
 Rule 144 provides volume and manner of sale restrictions and holding periods, which expire after the holder of our common stock ceases to meet the definitions of affiliate or underwriter.